Boavizta/boaviztapi-sdk-rust/README.md

 ## Versions supported

-- SDK version 0.3.X supports Boavizata API of the 0.3.x series
+- SDK version 0.3.X supports Boavizta API of the 0.3.x series
 - SDK version 0.2.x support Boavizta API of the 0.2.x series (Neither SDK nor API will not be updated after release of Boavizta API v0.3.x - around June 2023)

 ## Documentation